Xangis/VorbitalPlayer/README.md

 you just want the app, an installable version of Vorbital 4.0 for Windows is available in the installer folder.

+### Updating libmpg123 on Windows

+The x86 precompiled download doesn't have a .lib file.
+Create one by going to a Visual Studio commpand prompt in the extracted file directory and running:

+lib /def:libmpg123-0.dll.def /OUT:libmpg123-0.lib

+### 4.3 uses all 4.1/4.2 libraries with this update:

+libmpg123 1.23.8

-#### These libraries were used to build version 4.1 and 4.11 on Windows:
+#### These libraries were used to build version 4.1 and 4.11 and 4.2 on Windows:

 PortAudio ???
 libogg version 1.3.2